-Describe mainstream services, such as health, mental health, and employment services to the extent those services are used to complement services targeted to homeless persons
+Describe mainstream services, such as health, mental health, and employment services to the extent those services are use to complement services targeted to homeless persons

-The County of Riverside's Ten Year Plan to End Homelessness (created in collaboration with the City of Riverside) recommends that the Continuum of Care create a streamlined benefits application system featuring a single application process for multiple programs in order to expedite enrollment and access to available resources for homeless and to at-risk to homeless individuals and families.
+The County of Riverside's Ten-Year Plan to End Homelessness (created in collaboration with the City of Riverside) recommends that the Continuum of Care create a streamlined benefits application system featuring a single application process for multiple programs.

-Health Services

-With the implementation of the Affordable Care Act (ACA), the County of Riverside CoC will participate in enrollment and outreach activities to ensure eligible households are able to take advantage of new healthcare options.
+Health Services-With the implementation of the Affordable Care Act (ACA), the County of Riverside CoC will participate in enrollment and outreach activities to ensure eligible households are able to take advantage of new healthcare options.
 The CoC has initiated a series of trainings and workshops that provide information on the ACA which has expanded Medi-Cal eligibility for people who are experiencing chronic homelessness and allows for the integration of housing, primary care and behavioral health.
 DPSS also received funding to conduct medical outreach and enrollment and is working with CoC member agencies to train outreach workers and enrollment counselors throughout Riverside County.
 The City of Riverside has entered into a lease agreement with the University of California Riverside School of Medicine to operate a medical clinic in the City's Riverside Access Center that will provide medical treatment to homeless individuals and low-income households in the community and clients at the Riverside Emergency Shelter and The Place (Permanent Supportive Housing Program and Behavioral Health Drop-in-day Center).
 Behavioral health services will also be provided on site.

-Mental Health

-The Riverside University Health System-Behavioral Health has been providing special services to homeless persons with mental illness for the past 25 years.
+Mental Health-The Riverside University Health System-Behavioral Health has been providing special services to homeless persons with mental illness for the past 25 years.
 Beginning in 1988, the RUHS-BH introduced a voucher-based food and shelter program.
 In July 1993, the Department initiated a street outreach program that included linkage to case management services.
 RUHS-BH collaborates with non-profit organizations to provide supportive services for homeless individuals with co-occurring mental illness and substance abuse disorders.
-The current linkage with all the regional mental health outpatient programs facilitates consumer access to the resources RUHS-BH has to offer.
-RCDMH has six (6) other HUD-funded grants, which include five (5) permanent housing grants for chronically homeless individuals and their families.